Siteimprove/pr-command/README.md

     steps:
       - uses: siteimprove/pr-command@v1
         with:
-          # Personal access token (PAT) used to fetch the repository.
+          # Personal access token (PAT) used to fetch the repository and add reaction on comment (See note about token)
-          # For most use-cases the GITHUB_TOKEN is fine: secrets.GITHUB_TOKEN
           token: ''
           # Comment that the action should be triggered on.
           # Note: if the comment contains special characters it needs to be wrapped as a string ''